Helping Federal Employees and Annuitants Understand Their Benefits

 Are You Emotionally Prepared To Retire?

-This 11 part series of estate planning articles will help readers prepare for retirement, understand basic estate planning techniques, and compile their personal "Survivor's Guide" binder.
-These articles are excerpted from the weekly articles I published on this site after retiring and they are a part of my retirement journal.
-They are designed to help you think about the entire picture and not just your annuity and when you can leave.
+This 11 part estate planning series helps you prepare for retirement, understand basic estate planning techniques, and compile your own unique "Survivor's Guide" binder.
 There is considerably more to retirement than meets the eye and this guide will help you focus on the critical issues that we all must address at this time in our lives.

 Horizonal bar